skorch-dev/skorch/docs/user/callbacks.rst

 score itself, and an entry for ``'f1_best'``, which says whether this is the as of yet best f1 score.

-``on_train`` is used to indicate whether training or validation data should be used to determine the score.
+``on_train`` is a bool that is used to indicate whether training or validation data should be used to determine the score.
 By default, it is set to validation.

 Finally, you may have to provide your own ``target_extractor``.
 This should be a function or callable that is applied to the target before